CogentRoleplayCommunity/FogentRoleplay/src/ConvertingDnDContent.md

 - 10 -> 12 -> (Master)

 DnD Armor Class to Fallen Defense Level:
-	Rememver to remove DnD dexterity modifier from AC be for converting.
+	Remember to remove DnD dexterity modifier from AC be for converting.

-    You may also slighly reduce the defense level and give better acrobatics if the creature is harder to hit becuase it is quick, agile, or small.
+    You may also slightly reduce the defense level and give better acrobatics if the creature is harder to hit because it is quick, agile, or small.

 - 10 AC -> 0 Defense Level
-- 11 AC -> 1 Defene Level
+- 11 AC -> 1 Defense Level
 - 12 AC -> 2 Defense Level
 - So on...